Kerollmops/sdset/README.md

 This is much more easier to read statistics and to see how `sdset` is more performant on already sorted and deduplicated slices than any other kind of collection.

-Note that the `sdset` operation does not need many allocation so it starts with a serious advantage.
-You can see the variance when running benchmarks.
+Note that the `sdset` set operations does not need many allocations so it starts with a serious advantage.
+For more information you can see the variance when running benchmarks.

-`btree` stands for *two* or *three* `BTreeSet`s which contains runs of integers (see above).
-The set operation is done on these sets and the final iterator is collected in a final `Vec`.
+`btree` stands for *two* or *three* (see above) `BTreeSet`s which contains runs of integers.
+The set operation is done on these sets and the final iterator is just iterated over using `Iterator::for_each()`.

-`vec` benchmarks are available for the union set operation only, it consist of a `Vec` which is populated with the elements of *two* or *three* slices (see above) and that is sorted and deduplicated.
+`vec` benchmarks are available for the union set operation only, it consist of a `Vec` which is populated with the elements of *two* or *three* slices (see above), sorted and deduplicated.

 `duo` and `multi` are the implementations that are part of this crate, the first one can only do set operations on **two** sets and the second one can be used for any given number of sets.